-- Solely for mental health evaluation unrelated to a specific reportable event, or - Due to declarations or allegations of self-harm with no evident injury, or - Solely due to intoxication or drug overdose.
+- Solely for: illness, natural causes, exposure to the elements, intoxication, drug overdose, or mental health evaluation unrelated to a specific reportable event - Declarations or allegations of self-harm with no evident injury.

 Please refer to the examples below.

 Example 6: Injuries